 An introductory paragraph pointing out why it has been reposted is even better, as it makes everything so much clearer to a blog reader.

-On one of my blogs, I have a news feed page, which collects and posts extracts of news items.
+On one of my blogs, I used to have a news feed page, which collected and posts extracts of news items.

 This is called aggregating.
-But every extract entry is clearly citing the source and linking directly to the full original article.
+But every extract entry was clearly citing the source and linking directly to the full original article.

 One blog I read regularly is almost all aggregated content, yet it is very interesting and informative.

-The Passive Voice has been operating successfully for a long time, posting long excerpts of articles related to books and publishing, but with every post entry clearly cited with links to the original content.
+The Passive Voice has been operating successfully for a long time, posting long excerpts of articles related to books and publishing.
+But every post is entry clearly cited with links to the original content.

 Aggregation blogs that are done well are great for blog readers because they usually focus on one topic and gather interesting articles together to make it easy to stay informed about a topic of interest to a reader.